Me Shivaji Park: Theatrical

-Me Shivaji Park was released on 18 October 2018 in theaters.
+Me Shivaji Park was released on 18 October 2018 in theatres.

 Home media

-The film was originally available on ZEE5 and Mx Player.
+The film is originally available on ZEE5 and Mx Player.

 Reception

 Critical reception

 Kalpeshraj Kubal of Maharashtra Times gave 3 out of 5 and wrote "first half of the movie seems a little choppy and more dramatic, it keeps the audience glued to their seats.
 The movie is looks like One time watch."
 Prajakta Chitnis of Lokmat also rated 3 out of 5 and she too would write that the film holds the audience well till the interval, but after the interval the film becomes too much of a stretch.
 However, she said that the film is worth watching once.
 Keyur Seta of Cinestaan gave 4 stars and praised performances of actors.
-Mayuri Phadnis of The Times of India gave 3 out of 5 and praised performances and incredible story and screenplay.
+Mayuri Phadnis of The Times of India gave 3 out of 5 and praised performances, incredible story and screenplay.